 7. Why are our glandular products (Thyroid in general) either bovine or porcine?

 Most of the glandular ingredients in our products are sourced from Denmark.
 Denmark is the only country that has been antibiotic, and growth hormone free for all bovine and porcine glands since 1998.
 Our non-Denmark source is New Zealand or Argentina.
 This means that our glands are pure, untreated, and retain the best balance of naturally occurring hormones available.

 Denmark, New Zealand and Argentina are listed as negligible or very unlikely by the EU for sources of BSE.

 Priority One uses mainly porcine glands due to the chemistry being closer to human chemistry.
 Our thyroid and thymus are sourced from New Zealand bovine due to sourcing demand.

 Our Chlorella is currently sourced from France.

-12. Is Lithium organic?
+9. Is your Lithium organic?

-16. Why do we use magnesium stearate?
+11. Why do you use magnesium stearate?